The Digit Innovation Fund supports innovative research projects that advance our understanding of how digital technologies are transforming work.

-Ideas for projects should align with the Digit research objectives and can relate to how digital technologies are transforming work at any stage of the policy process from inception to impact, at any level from the global to the local (though must be directly applicable to the UK) and in any setting, for businesses, unions, governments and/or NGOs and the voluntary sector.
-All projects can be developed in partnership with Digit researchers, though Digit researchers cannot themselves directly apply for funding.
+The criteria for Round 1 was for projects to align with Digit’s research objectives and relate to how digital technologies are transforming work at any stage of the policy process from inception to impact, at any level from the global to the local (though must be directly applicable to the UK) and in any setting, for businesses, unions, governments and/or NGOs and the voluntary sector.
+All projects could be developed in partnership with Digit researchers, though Digit researchers cannot themselves directly apply for funding.